 Colleges must first submit a Notice of Intent (NOI) containing basic information about their application and a list of suggested reviewers.
-The NOI is not formally assessed as part of the review process, but assists the CFI in planning the review process and in assembling its review committees.
+The NOI is not formally assessed as part of the review process, but is used by the CFI in planning the review process and in assembling its review committees.